 That skeptical look back is a marked difference with Lawrence Wright’s new assessment, God Save Texas: A Journey into the Soul of the Lone Star State – which is a heartfelt but uneasy look forward.

-Meanwhile, many pundits have posited California – environmentally-sensitive, gender-neutral, Silicon-Valleyed and celebrity-cultured California – as the opposite model for the America we supposedly want to be.
-For his part, Wright worries that in this wrestling match, Texas plays the posturing bully.
+At the same time, many pundits have posited California – environmentally-sensitive, gender-neutral, Silicon-Valleyed and celebrity-cultured California – as the opposite model for the America we supposedly want to be.
+In this wrestling match, Wright worries that Texas plays the posturing bully.
 We’re arrogant and fearful, certain we’re surrounded by enemies.
-This justifies both Texas lashing out and Texas crowing over any victory, real or imagined: open carry law for gun-owners, rejected federal spending for expanded medical care, healthy corporate growth with a low-tax state government.
+This justifies both Texas lashing out and Texas crowing over any victory, real or imagined: an open carry law for gun-owners, rejected federal spending for expanded medical care, healthy corporate growth with a low-tax state government.

 Wright sketches in this red state v. blue state analysis, but his basic argument is that it’s too simple and too harsh on Texas.
 He finds plenty to love and admire in our state.
-And it’s not just the usual, awe-inspiring vistas of our landscape like Big Bend.
+And it’s not just the usual, awe-inspiring landscapes like Big Bend.
 Or Willie Nelson.
 As he heads around the state, Wright hopes to find Texans who aren’t the loud, intolerant clichés his Eastern friends fear.

 Wright grew up in Dallas – and wrote about it (In the New World from 1988).
 He contemplates the tragedies tied up with political violence that have scarred the city (JFK and the July 7th police massacre).
-But Dallas takes some deserved hits as well.
+But Dallas takes some well-deserved hits.
 Income inequality is lower here than in other big cities, for example, but when income inequality is connected to race, the disparity becomes a canyon.
 Around the country, Wright notes, the average number of African-Americans among the homeless is 40 percent.
 In Dallas, it’s nearly two-thirds.

-Where Wright really gets into his Diogenes-like search for a Middle-Ground Texas is his backstage account of the recent legislative session in Austin.
+Where Wright really gets into his Diogenes-like search for a Middle-Ground Texan is his backstage account of the recent legislative session in Austin.
 In this drama, Speaker of the House Joe Straus played the Last, Sensible, Business-Minded Republican, one who mostly out-foxed Lt.
-Governor Dan Patrick’s angry social conservatives demanding crackdowns on the border, abortion and transgender bathrooms.
+Governor Dan Patrick’s angry social conservatives demanding crackdowns on the border, abortion and all our many transgender bathrooms.

 Then Straus promptly announced he wouldn’t seek re-election.